janikoskela/Cheddar/README.md

 Features
 -
- - Validates all request parameters before the request is sent.
+ - Validates parameters before the request is sent.
 Throws IllegalArgumentException if parameter is invalid.